methnen/m-chart/readme.txt

 == Changelog ==

+= 1.2 =

+* Simplified the admin panel CSS a bit
+* Fixed a display issue with the spreadsheet interface
+* Added an M Chart settings panel
+	* Turn off/on image generation and/or instant chart previews
+	* Set default Highcharts theme
+* Updated Handsontable to the latest stable version (0.22.0)
+* Updated Highcharts to the latest stable version (4.2.3)

 = 1.1.5 =

 * Updated Highcharts to the latest stable version (4.2.0) this fixes an issue where bar charts could cause an Uncaught TypeError in some WP themes